310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Tetora %}
-Whaaa?!
+Whaaa!?
 You're right!
 Did we get the meeting place wrong?
 {% endbubble %}

 {% bubble Midori %}
-Huh?!
+Huh!?
 We already messed up?
 W-What do we do…?
 {% endbubble %}

 {% bubble Shinobu %}